 For the first time, all of America’s ‘friends’ in the region are Sunni Muslims and all of its enemies are Shiites.
 Breaking all President Barack Obama’s rules of disengagement, the US is now fully engaged on the side of armed groups which include the most extreme Sunni Islamist movements in the Middle East.

 The Independent on Sunday has learned that a military decision has been taken in Iran – even before last week’s presidential election – to send a first contingent of 4,000 Iranian Revolutionary Guards to Syria to support President Bashar al-Assad’s forces against the largely Sunni rebellion that has cost almost 100,000 lives in just over two years.

 Well, the problem is - - no one really has any idea what "rebels" he is talking about.
 Can we even be sure that there are any "good guys" still left in the fight and just who are they?
-As you can see in this post, I am convinced that intervention will have ramification of Biblical proportion because of stories just like these...
+As you can see in this post, I am convinced that any such intervention to arm the so-called "rebels will have a negative ramification of Biblical proportions for the United States.